carlspring/idempotence/docs/content/developers-guide/conceptual-overview.md

 ## Problem Statement

-You need a simple framework that guarantees that your test resources are independent for each test case, so that you can run your tests in parallel without any side effects and get consistent results.

-Enter, `idempotence`.
+A common challenge when running tests in parallel is test interference, which often leads to inconsistent or unreliable results.
+This problem arises primarily when tests share resources, such as files, databases, or other external services.
+When multiple tests attempt to access or modify these shared resources simultaneously, they can conflict, causing tests to fail randomly and in unexpected and hard to reproduce and debug ways.

+To mitigate this, it's essential to ensure that each test has exclusive access to the resources it requires.
+One effective approach is to create isolated environments for each test case by copying the necessary shared resources into separate directories or instances.
+By doing so, you ensure that each test can operate independently, free from the influence of other tests running in parallel.
+This guarantees that any changes or manipulations performed by one test do not affect the execution or results of another.

+A crucial aspect of this process is being able to identify and explicitly define the resources that need isolation.
+If a test can correctly list the resource files, services, or external dependencies it interacts with, you can ensure those resources are appropriately isolated for that specific test case and thus achieve idempotence.
+This allows tests to run concurrently without side effects.

+This is where the concept of idempotence becomes key.
+By designing your tests and their associated resource management with idempotence in mind, you ensure that no matter how many times a test is run or how many tests are executed simultaneously, the outcome remains consistent.
+Each test will be self-contained, repeatable, and immune to external interference—allowing you to harness the full power of parallel execution without compromising reliability.

+The Idempotence framework is a Java testing library that provides the tools and utilities to help you achieve this.

 ## Concept

-Common test resources are stored under the `src/test/resources` directory.
+All common test resources are stored under the `src/test/resources` directory as usual.

+Each test method defines the resources it needs by annotating it with the `@TestResources` annotation.
+The framework copies these resources to an isolated directory for the test to use.
+This ensures that the test has exclusive access to the resources it requires, preventing interference from other tests running in parallel.

 !!! note

-    It is important that these resources must not be altered by the tests in any way; they should instead only serve as "read-only" resources that can be copied by the tests to their own isolated directories.
+    It is important that these common test resources are not altered by the tests in any way.
+    They should instead only serve as "read-only" resources that can be copied by the tests to their own isolated directories.

 ### Extensions